medialab/minet/docs/cli.md

 Gather data from the BuzzSumo APIs easily and efficiently.

 optional arguments:
   -h, --help                     show this help message and exit -t TOKEN, --token TOKEN        BuzzSumo API token.
 Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.

 actions:
-  {limit,domain-summary}   Action to perform using the BuzzSumo API.
+  {limit,domain-summary,domain}  Action to perform using the BuzzSumo API.

 ```